 The factory equips the printer with several resistors that are used for parallel interface configurations and are suitable for most applications.
-These 470 ohm pull-up and 1K ohm pull-down terminating resistors are located at RP1 and RP2, shown in Figure 5-1.
+These 470 ohm pull-up and 1K ohm pull-down terminating resistors are located within the electronics of the machine and should be accessed only by a trained service representative.

-If the values of these terminating resistors are not compatible with the particular interface driver requirements of your host computer, you may need to install resistors with different pull-up and pull-down values.
-Possible terminating resistor combinations are shown in the table below.
-See the 6400 Line Matrix Printer Maintenance Information Manual for installation procedures.
+If the values of these terminating resistors are not compatible with the particular interface driver requirements of your host computer, you may need to have a different resistor combination installed on your printer.
+You must call your printer service representative to have this situation addressed.